Dominic Besner

 Dominic Besner (born 1965) or "Besner" is a Canadian artist known for colourful and textured paintings of masked figures.
-His work was featured at the Canadian pavilion at Expo 2010 in Shanghai, China, and Besner has exhibited throughout Canada, in United States, Mexico and Morocco.
+His work was featured at the Canadian pavilion at Expo 2010 in Shanghai, China, and Besner has exhibited throughout Canada, in the United States, Mexico and Morocco.

 Early life

 Besner was born and raised in the farming community of North Lancaster, Ontario.
 While studying architecture at Algonquin College in Ottawa, and at the University of Montreal, he developed a passion for drawing.
 Graduating with a Bachelor of Architecture in 1992, Besner worked at several Montreal architectural firms before turning to art full-time.
 His first solo exhibit was held at Naomi Gallery (Montreal) in 1995.

 Artistic approach

 Fascinated by Montreal nightlife, Besner painted street performers and actors.
 By 1996, white-faced figures painted in rich, textured costumes emerged as his signature subject.
 Likened to figures by Edvard Munch and Gustav Klimt, these masked characters simultaneously emerge from and fade into the background.

 Besner’s unique style has been credited to his architectural training and, in particular, to urban architect Aldo Rossi’s merger of interior and exterior space.
 Using a mixed-media technique of acrylics, oils, and oil sticks on canvas as well as structural mortar, china marker and aerosol paint on canvas, Besner energizes aristocrats, horses, bulls, or cityscapes with overlapping lines, patterns and planes.
 Parcours information des Arts editor and writer Robert Bernier notes Besner’s "tremendous capacity to renew contemporary artistic expression while remaining deeply embedded in artistic transition ...".